Max Husmann: Biography

-Max Husmann was born in Proskurow, in current day Ukraine, but when he was ten years old his family emigrated to Switzerland, perhaps because of their Jewish origins.
-The Husmanns settled in Zurich, where Max gained the Swiss Matura and went on to study mathematics at the ETH and then earn his doctorate in 1915.
+Max Husmann was born in Proskurov, in current day Ukraine, but when he was ten years old his family emigrated to Switzerland, perhaps because of their Jewish origins.
+The Husmanns settled in Zürich, where Max gained the Swiss Matura and went on to study mathematics at the ETH and then earn his doctorate in 1915.
 Having helped to pay for his studies by giving private lessons, he set up a college, which was to merge with the Institut Minerva, to tutor students for entry to the ETH.

 In 1925, Husmann bought the old Hotel Schönfels on the Zugerberg overlooking Lake Zug as a site where he could found a school.
 The Institut Montana opened the following year, and then expanded, acquiring the Felsenegg in 1937 making space to create sports grounds, dig a swimming pool, and equip science laboratories and workshops.
 By 1938 there were almost three hundred boys on the school roll.

 Montana only just survived the war years, suffering severe losses in numbers of students and staff, and having its buildings requisitioned for troops and refugees.
 In 1946, Husmann handed day-to-day management to Dr Josef Ostermayer but also founded the Max Husmann Foundation to safeguard the principles on which he had founded the school.
 He lived much of the rest of his life in Rome, where he died of an arteriosclerosis in 1965.
 He was buried in Zug.

 Husmann the Peace-Broker

 In February 1945, an Italian baron, Luigi Parrilli, contacted Max Husmann with information about an alleged German plan to scorch the earth of northern Italy, destroying agriculture, industry and homes as the Allied advance put the Wehrmacht into retreat.
 Parrilli claimed to have contacts among German officers ready to negotiate a surrender and avert this catastrophe.
 Husmann passed the intelligence to Colonel Max Waibel of the Swiss Nachrichtendienst, with whom he already had a working and friendly relationship.
 Waibel contacted Allen Dulles of the American Office of Secret Services who was working quietly, given Switzerland's neutral status, out of Bern.

-Husmann's role in the secret Operation was in part logistical, meeting and accompanying the German negotiators, Guido Zimmer, Eugen Dollmann and Obergruppenführer Karl Wolff, on their discrete journeys from the Swiss-Italian border to meetings in Lugano, Ascona, Zurich and Lucerne.
+Husmann's role in the secret Operation was in part logistical, meeting and accompanying the German negotiators, Guido Zimmer, Eugen Dollmann and Obergruppenführer Karl Wolff, on their discrete journeys from the Swiss-Italian border to meetings in Lugano, Ascona, Zürich and Lucerne.
 But he was also highly involved in the mediations that enabled Germans and Allies to find a point from which to pursue fruitful discussions.
 Max Waibel described several crucial stages of the Operation where Husmann's skills at reasoning were the key to unlocking negotiations that would otherwise have reached an impasse.